CalebRdgz/Nomad-Nerds/journals/arthur.md

+## July 19th, 2022

+* Today the group and I all walked through the authorization feature of the app.
+After following Curtis's cookbook and hours of troubleshooting with the instructors and seirs, we have finally made some notable progress.

 ## July 14, 2022

 * Today I worked on creating a search bar which auto completes with suggestions for city locations.